siemens/embb/linearizability_tester/README.txt

 - erase an element from the structure should be easily checkable using the Set specification contained in the src/sequential_datastructures.h file.
-In general, the checker needs a sequential implementation test against the concurrent one (the EMBB one).
+In general, the checker needs a sequential implementation to test against the concurrent one (the EMBB one).
 The implementation should support efficient equality checks and efficient memory management.
 Stick to the implementation of the already integrated structures (stacks, queues..) for future integration.
 After adding the implementation of the datastructure, it is necessary to add a worker and experiment for the newly created datastructure in main.cc.
-Stick again to the already implemented functions (it should be sufficient to change the name of the methods that are called on the EMBB structure).
+Stick again to the already implemented functions (it should be sufficient to change the name of the methods that are called on the structures).